Call Us: 1-888-296-3059

 Payment Plans: Most Lawyers Offer Installment Options

-Approximately 80% of traffic lawyers provide payment plans to make representation accessible:
+Many traffic lawyers offer payment plan options to make representation accessible:

 • Standard plans: 50% upfront, balance in 2-3 payments